 1. Begin by separating three small sections of hair at the crown of the head.
 For a tighter, slicked back french braid you can begin this at the center hairline, but I like to leave the braid loose in the front.
 Plus, this style is much quicker.

 2. Now cross the left side over center and then the right side over center.
 At this point, all three strands of hair will be held in my left hand, separated by fingers.
 This leaves my right hand index finger free to scoop up the next strand of hair from the right side and cross it over center.
 Now shuffle the three strands into my right hand so that I can do the same thing on the left side if the left index finger.

 3. Continue repeating these simple steps until all of the hair has been scooped up and incorporated into the braid.
 (We have more french braid tutorial details on our site here.)

 4. At this point, you should be near the nape of the neck and can continue braiding in a simple three strand braid fashion.
-Secure at the end with a rubber band.
+Secure the french braid at the end with a rubber band.

-Kids Hairstyle #2: The Easy Double Bun Tutorial
+Kids Easy Hairstyle #2: The Easy Double Bun Tutorial

 2. Separate your hair into two sections as if you were doing pigtails.
 I don't make a perfect part.
 I like for my kids hairstyles to look lived in and effortless, not super rigid or perfect.